BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_0_Understanding_Your_Lightning_Setup.md

 After working through this chapter, a developer will be able to:

-   * Demonstrate that Their c-lightning Node is Installed and Up-to-date
+   * Demonstrate that their c-lightning Node is Installed and Up-to-date
-   * Use Basic Wallet Commands
+   * Use basic wallet Commands
    * Setting up a channel.
    * Pay an invoice
    * Generate a payment request.

 Supporting objectives include the ability to:

-   * Use Basic Informational Commands
+   * Use Basic Informational Commands.
-   * Understand What a lightning channel  Is
+   * Understand what a lightning channel is.
-   * Understand What a invoice Is
+   * Understand what a invoice is.
-   * Understand How to pay an invoice
+   * Understand how to pay an invoice.

 ## Table of Contents